Erkin-George/project-vanya/README.md

 # project-vanya

-## Project Description
 This project is a Discord bot that exists to provide fun entertainment to my Discord server.

-The current list of features is playing a theme song upon entering the voice channel, flipping a coin and counting down on a timer.
+## Installation
+- Requirements
+  - NodeJS 10.14 or newer.
+  - Discord server that you are an admin on.

 ## Contact Information
-If the project does not work
+If the project does not work, please first try reinstalling NodeJS and making sure that the bot you create for your server has the appropriate permissions.
+Otherwise, please feel free to contact me at erkin.george@gmail.com

+## Contributing
+Feel free to contribute to this project!
+All I request is that you fork the project and make pull requests with one change at a time.
+I reserve the right to accept or reject changes based on how I envision the bot moving forward.

+## Features
+- Timer that counts down in seconds.
+- Theme song that plays when the bot is brought into the voice channel.
+- A function that flips a coin when the !flip command is typed into the appropriate channel.
+The odds are 50/50, per a normal coin.